PassTheMayo/minecraft-server-util/README.md

 `npm i minecraft-server-util`

-## Status Methods
+## Java Edition Status Methods

-There are several protocol changes over the years of Minecraft that require different implementations in order to get the status of the server.
+There are several protocol changes over the years of Minecraft that require different implementations to get the status of a Java Edition server.
+If you are looking to get the status of a Bedrock Edition server, use the `statusBedrock()` method instead.
 All of the methods below are exported from the package as a property.

 Minecraft Version | `status()`         | `statusFE01FA()`   | `statusFE01()`     | `statusFE()`
 ----------------- | ------------------ | ------------------ | ------------------ | ----------